b-rowan/braiins-rust-course/lesson-11/client/README.md

 ## Usage
 `cargo run`

-You can also run with arguments, the binary includes help information, just run `server --help` in the build directory.
+You can also run with arguments, the binary includes help information, just run `client --help` in the build directory.

 ## Development
 All the message parsing is handled by the shared library `rust_chat`.